 Photography has a knack for causing trouble.
 Throughout history photography has had a dark habit of emerging, showing us things we do not want to see, yet we cannot not look away.
 Wars, famines, the grotesque and prurient.
 Photographs have a way of going into our psyche and burrow into the same neuronal clusters as our fears and hungers.

-It is early 21st century and Midjourney –An AI imaging application that creates works of art and photography by way of keyword requests has awakened many ghosts and fears in the Art and Photography world.
-(See what the NYTimes has to say after you read this blog) These are indeed troubled times.
-The primordial ooze of photo influencers and sponsored celebrities will tell us we can kiss our cameras and paintbrushes goodbye…let the computer do the work with it’s firmware esthetic; give it up for the engineers!
+It is early 21st century and Midjourney –An AI imaging application that creates works of art and photography by way of keyword requests has awakened many ghosts and fears in the Photography world.
+These are indeed troubled times.
+The primordial ooze of sponsored photo punditry will tell us we can kiss our cameras, paintbrushes and collective assi goodbye…let the computer do the work with its firmware aesthetic; give it up for the engineers of profit!